-Ther are three critical differences between standard combs and beard combs that you should understand – the production process, the material from which they are made and teeth width.
+There are three critical differences between standard combs and beard combs that you should understand – the production process, the material from which they are made and teeth width.

 What does this mean for your beard?
 Nothing good, that’s for sure.
 Once you run this comb through your facial hair, it will tear apart your hair follicles.
-This will further lead to breakage, beard split ends and static.
+This will further lead to breakage; beard split ends and static.

 And you are right, but when you develop split ends, you will be forced to cut your beard more frequently than necessary.
 Static and friction are also things you will experience if you decide to comb your beard with an ordinary comb.

 The cheap comb will electrify your beard, which will create a lot of stray hairs in it.
-Last but not least, plastic combs are cheap for a good reason – their teeth usually break very easy.
+Last but not least, plastic combs are cheap for a good reason – their teeth usually break very easily.

 When one or more teeth of cheap combs break, the damage to your beard will be even worse as the comb will pull and tug the hairs more than before.